contagon/handbook/handbook/38-church-policies-and-guidelines.md

 ### 38.8.46 Travel Policies

 A man and a woman should not travel alone together for Church activities, meetings, or assignments unless they are married to each other or are both single.
 For other travel policies, see [20.7.7](20-activities.md#2077-travel).

+### 38.8.47 Appropriate Use of Artificial Intelligence

+Artificial Intelligence (AI) presents opportunities and risks, and is continuously changing.
+AI can enhance learning, facilitate communication, and foster innovation.
+However, AI cannot substitute for the individual effort or divine inspiration required for personal spiritual growth or genuine relationships with God and others.

+AI should be used responsibly.
+Church members should not use AI to create or disseminate anything that is false, misleading, illegal, or harmful.
+They should verify AI-generated output for accuracy.

+#### 38.8.47.1 Learning and Teaching

+AI cannot replace the gift of divine inspiration or the individual work required to receive it.
+However, AI can be a useful tool to enhance learning and teaching.

+Jesus Christ taught with power and authority (see [Matthew 7:28–29](https://www.churchofjesuschrist.org/study/scriptures/nt/matt/7?lang=eng&id=p28-p29#p28)).
+He sought divine direction from His Father.
+He relied on the scriptures (see [Matthew 4:3–10](https://www.churchofjesuschrist.org/study/scriptures/nt/matt/4?lang=eng&id=p3-p10#p3)) and prayer (see [Luke 6:12](https://www.churchofjesuschrist.org/study/scriptures/nt/luke/6?lang=eng&id=p12#p12)).
+He lived and taught only those things He learned from His Father (see [John 8:28](https://www.churchofjesuschrist.org/study/scriptures/nt/john/8?lang=eng&id=p28#p28); [12:49–50](https://www.churchofjesuschrist.org/study/scriptures/nt/john/12?lang=eng&id=p49-p50#p49)).

+Church members teach the gospel of Jesus Christ from the scriptures and the words of the living prophets as guided by the Holy Ghost (see [Doctrine and Covenants 42:11–17](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/42?lang=eng&id=p11-p17#p11); [52:9](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/52?lang=eng&id=p9#p9)).
+As they seek learning by study, faith, and prayer (see [Doctrine and Covenants 84:85](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/84?lang=eng&id=p85#p85); [88:118](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/88?lang=eng&id=p118#p118)), they invite the Spirit to inspire their minds and hearts (see [Doctrine and Covenants 8:2–3](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/8?lang=eng&id=p2-p3#p2); [11:12–14](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/11?lang=eng&id=p12-p14#p12)).
+Through personal effort and the gift of revelation, they can teach God’s word by the power of the Spirit (see [Alma 17:2–3](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/17?lang=eng&id=p2-p3#p2); [Doctrine and Covenants 50:17–22](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/50?lang=eng&id=p17-p22#p17)).

+#### 38.8.47.2 Relationships with God and Others

+Interactions with AI cannot substitute for meaningful relationships with God and others.

+Jesus Christ had a personal and sacred relationship with His Father (see [Matthew 3:17](https://www.churchofjesuschrist.org/study/scriptures/nt/matt/3?lang=eng&id=p17#p17); [John 17](https://www.churchofjesuschrist.org/study/scriptures/nt/john/17?lang=eng)).
+He prayed to His Father (see [Matthew 6:9–13](https://www.churchofjesuschrist.org/study/scriptures/nt/matt/6?lang=eng&id=p9-p13#p9)), learned from Him (see [John 8:28](https://www.churchofjesuschrist.org/study/scriptures/nt/john/8?lang=eng&id=p28#p28)), and fulfilled His will (see [3 Nephi 27:13](https://www.churchofjesuschrist.org/study/scriptures/bofm/3-ne/27?lang=eng&id=p13#p13)).

+Jesus also had meaningful relationships with others (see [Luke 2:52](https://www.churchofjesuschrist.org/study/scriptures/nt/luke/2?lang=eng&id=p52#p52)).
+He listened to and talked with them, understood their needs, and ministered to them (see [John 4:5–30](https://www.churchofjesuschrist.org/study/scriptures/nt/john/4?lang=eng&id=p5-p30#p5); [Luke 24:13–35](https://www.churchofjesuschrist.org/study/scriptures/nt/luke/24?lang=eng&id=p13-p35#p13)).

+Church members are encouraged to follow the Savior’s example by developing genuine relationships with God and others.
+This requires humility, consistent effort, and patience.

+#### 38.8.47.3 Callings and Assignments

+Leaders and members seek divine inspiration to fulfill their callings and assignments.
+When used appropriately, AI can be an effective tool to assist them in their duties.

+The following principles should guide leaders and members in the appropriate use of AI in their Church responsibilities:

+* If members use AI, they should do so in positive, helpful, and uplifting ways that uphold the integrity, standards, and teachings of the Church.
+* AI cannot replace the individual work and spiritual guidance required to prepare divinely inspired talks, lessons, prayers, or blessings.
+However, AI can be helpful for research, editing, translation, and similar tasks.
+* Leaders should not rely upon AI to provide advice to members on medical, financial, legal, or other sensitive matters.
+If members need assistance beyond the spiritual guidance provided by Church leaders, competent professionals may be helpful (see [31.3.6](31.md#3136-professional-counseling-and-therapy)).
+* Sensitive information, such as Church records, personal member data, or confidential communications, should not be entered into AI tools that are not provided or managed by the Church.

+For more information, see [ChurchofJesusChrist.org/AI](https://www.churchofjesuschrist.org/learn/artificial-intelligence?cid=rdb_v_ai).

 ## 38.9 Military Relations and Chaplain Services